emraher/vizontele/README.md

 Vizontele is a web crawler specialized for Turkish Tv Show sites.
 It supports many well-known sites like SezonlukDizi, Dizilab, Dizibox etc.

+**Currently, many websites that are supported by vizontele are having source problems with their cloud services.
+Hopefully they will resolve this issue.**

 ## Install

 Vizontele is hosted at PyPI, so you can simply install the latest released package by